choucavalier/feedforward-neural-networks/notes.md

 sigmoid function
 show pixels as input

-# 04-single-layer-perceptron
+# Single layer perceptron

 * what if we want multiple classes?
 We add neurons

 [PROGRESSIVE DIAGRAM]
 adding classes (and then neurons and links)

-# 05-non-linearly-separable-data
+# Artificial neural network

 * diagram of a non linearly-separable data set
 * we could use polynomials of higher degrees to represent our hypothesis function -> and then leave the bisounours linear world
 * what tells you that your problem is polynomialy separable?

-# 06-artificial-neural-network

 [BREAK]
 Make sure everyone is OK with what we talked about

-* Universal approximation theorem: any neural network can represent any continuous function
+* Universal approximation theorem: for any continuous function, there is a feed-forward neural network that computes it.

 [PROGRESSIVE DIAGRAM]
 adding a hidden layer

-# 07-backpropagation-algorithm
+# Backpropagation algorithm

-# 08-optimizations
+# Optimizations

 * momentum
 * overfitting